 Volunteer R(un) for One

 Lifeline’s R(un) for One is a family-friendly annual event where Lifeline’s alumni, friends, advocates, and community partners run or walk to raise awareness and funding for vulnerable children around the world.
 All event proceeds benefit (un)adopted®, Lifeline’s international orphan care ministry.
-This is our widest reaching event with at least nine locations hosting 5K runs, with runners also participating in states across the country through R(un) Where You Are, a race option to support Lifeline anywhere in the world.
+This is our widest reaching event, with runners participating in states across the country through R(un) Where You Are, a race option to support Lifeline anywhere in the world.
 Because of the vast reach of this race, there are plenty of volunteer opportunities throughout the country for this special day of unity running for the unadopted.
 The race is an early Saturday morning event, so some jobs start as early as 6 a.m.

 - In-kind donations and event sponsorships

 - This team assists staff with acquiring in-kind donation items from businesses and outside vendors for our runner prizes and other event needs.
 They will also help reach out to businesses to present event sponsorship opportunities.
 This process begins at least four months prior to the R(un).